The versatile streaming component for your stereo or receiver.

 No. Sonos wireless speakers, such as Sonos One or Beam, can connect directly to the Sonos system over WiFi without Port.

 Port supports voice control with either Amazon Alexa or the Google Assistant when connected to a voice-enabled device, such as Sonos One, Beam, Amazon Echo Dot, or Google Home, over WiFi.

 Yes, you can connect Port to your turntable to stream vinyl to Sonos speakers throughout your home.

-Whilst overall sound quality factors in the internal components of your speakers, Port’s new digital-to-analogue converter ensures that streaming sound to traditional speakers is as clearly detailed as possible.
+While overall sound quality factors on the internal components of your speakers, Port’s new digital-to-analog converter ensures streaming sound to traditional speakers is as clearly detailed as possible.

 Port is typically connected to a stereo or receiver with volume controls.
 To avoid two separate volume adjustments for the same system and to keep it as simple as possible for the listener, Port does not have touch controls.

 Port is not designed to be used with a TV.
-Port has an analogue audio input, which you could wire into a TV to stream audio to any Sonos component or speaker.
-That said, the line-in isn't designed for use with a TV and will result in some latency or lip sync issues whilst the audio is converted from analogue to digital.
+Port has an analog audio input, which you could wire into a TV to stream audio to any Sonos component or speaker.
+That said, the line-in isn't designed for use with a TV and will result in some latency or lip sync issues while the audio is converted from analog to digital.

 Products with digital connections, such as Playbar, Playbase, Beam, and Amp, are recommended for use with a TV.

 Port does not power rear or surround speakers.